 Here are some examples of core benefits:

-💵 Pensions - Because of legal changes that have been made over the last few years, companies are now required to offer a workplace pension scheme to all eligible employees.
+💵 Pensions - Since the introduction of automatic enrolment legislation in 2012, companies are now required to offer a workplace pension scheme to all eligible employees.

 🏖 Holiday & time off - Employers are required to offer a certain amount of paid annual leave to all employees.
-Typically, employers offer more than the legal minimum as a means of attracting candidates and providing rewarding employees.
+Typically, employers offer more than the legal minimum of 5.6 weeks per year to attract candidates and reward employees.
 A significant number of companies also provide incremental increases related to employee loyalty.

 There are also statutory requirements related to other forms of leave, including maternity, paternity, adoption, parental and bereavement leave.
-Like with holidays, many companies offer more than just the legal minimum.
+As is the case with holidays, many companies offer more than just the legal minimum.

 A common example of when an employee may ask for flexible working is if they have a young child who requires care, or if they're looking after a poorly relative who may also need additional support.